pmjones/adr/original-renamed.md

 - the _Action_ may invoke the _Responder_ directly, which then returns a response;

-- the _Responder_ and response may be shared with a _Front Controller_ so that it can invoke them directly;
+- the _Responder_ and response may be shared with a _Front Controller_ so it can invoke them directly;

-- the _Action_ may return a _Responder_, which is then invoked to return a response, which is then invoked to send itself;

-- and so on.
+- the _Action_ may return a _Responder_, which is then invoked to return a response, which is then invoked to send itself and so on.

 The ADR pattern does not describe any pre-filter or request-validation elements, especially those that may be part of a _Front Controller_.
-Note that pre-filter or request-validation logic may or may not bypass the _Action_ to invoke the _Responder_ directly, or it may deliver a response of its own, or it may invoke a separate _Action_ as a result of its logic, and so on.
-Likewise, the invoked _Action_ may have its own set of pre-condition checks that cause it to invoke the _Responder_ without ever interacting with the _Domain_.
+Note pre-filter or request-validation logic may or may not bypass the _Action_ to invoke the _Responder_ directly, or it may deliver a response of its own, or it may invoke a separate _Action_ as a result of its logic, and so on.
+Likewise, the invoked _Action_ may have its own set of pre-condition checks which cause it to invoke the _Responder_ without ever interacting with the _Domain_.
 Reasons for these short-circuiting behaviors may include:

 - HTTP method negotiation.
 If the routing system does not map the requested HTTP method to the requested _Action_, the _Front Controller_ may return an error response instead of dispatching to the requested _Action_.